BraveDi/Count-time-series-Bayesian-/README.md

-This repository contains the R code used for the Real application in the paper: "Parameter estimation of Count Data models using Bayesian techniques"
+This repository contains the R code used for the real-data application in the paper: "Parameter estimation of Count Data models using Bayesian techniques"

 ## Contents
 1. TLC.1.R - R codes for real analysis.